Welcome to this repository of documents, files, and templates intended to assist students writing theses and papers at Luther Seminary.

 Questions concerning the use or interpretation of this guide may be addressed to any of the persons listed in the Contact Us tab above.

-Copies of The Chicago Manual of Style (16th edition, 2010), Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations (8th edition, 2013), and the SBL Handbook of Style (1999) are available for consultation at the library circulation desk.
+Copies of The Chicago Manual of Style (16th edition, 2010), Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations (8th edition, 2013), and the SBL Handbook of Style (2nd edition, 2014) are available for consultation at the library circulation desk.
 In addition, the Chicago Manual of Style is also available online.
 See the box to the right.

 Badke, William B. Research Strategies: Finding Your Way through the Information Fog.
 4th ed.
 Bloomington, IN: iUniverse Inc., 2011.